On C-class equations: Wilczynski--flatness and the main result

 This ODE system is conformally invariant, and it has been verified that the Wilczynski invariants vanish \cite[Prop.2]{Med2011}.
 By our Theorem \ref{T:Wilc-C}, the system is of C-class.
 For $m=1$, the equation is (contact) trivializable, but for $m \geq 2$ the system is not (point) trivializable. \end{example}

 Since the Wilczynski invariants for linear equations are invariants, it follows that an ODE with trivializable linearizations is Wilczynski--flat.
-Hence we obtain \begin{cor} Let $n \geq 2$ and $m \geq 1$, except $(m,n) = (2,1)$.
+Hence we obtain \begin{cor} Let $n \geq 2$, $m \geq 1$, with $(n,m) \neq (2,1)$.
 Any ODE \eqref{E:ODE} for which the linearization around any solution is trivializable, is of C-class. \end{cor}

 \begin{example} The ODE $u^{(n+1)} - \frac{n+1}{n} \frac{(u^{(n)})^2}{u^{(n-1)}} = 0$, for $n \geq 3$, is submaximally symmetric \cite[p.206]{Olv1995} except when $n=4$ and $6$.
 At a fixed solution $u$, its linearization is the ODE for $v$ given by